Local band Leaner, Lunker, and Betsy reunites for show at The Press, brings wedding love story full circle

 “You are the wine, I am the glass.
 You fill my heart to overflowin’, and I know, darlin’, without knowin’, we fit together like fine old wine in crystal glass.”

 The musicians of Leaner, Lunker and Betsy eventually went their separate ways.
-In late 1976, Macgregor released her debut single, “Torn Between Two Lovers,” which topped pop and adult contemporary charts and sold more than a million copies.
-Macgregor headed west to the California coast, Bear headed east to Cape Cod, and Ghiglia left Steamboat until the Yampa Valley curse brought him back in 2012.
+In late 1976, MacGregor released her debut single, “Torn Between Two Lovers,” which topped pop and adult contemporary charts and sold more than a million copies.
+MacGregor headed west to the California coast, Bear headed east to Cape Cod, and Ghiglia left Steamboat until the Yampa Valley curse brought him back in 2012.
 They remained close friends and met up periodically to play reunion concerts, at venues including Strings, the Sheraton and the Chief.

 This weekend, the group members will reunite from across the country in Steamboat to play at the wedding of the daughter of the couple whose wedding they played at four decades ago.
 “Wine and Glass” will be part of the setlist.